Blessed, Honored Pioneers

 Nauvoo The Beatiful

 They claimed a new revelation had occurred.
 They testified that God once again had opened the heavens and spoken to a prophet by the name of Joseph.
-Though these LDS Christians were not the first to seek to create a utopian society, they were pioneers in the West.
+Though these Saints were not the first to seek to create a utopian society, they were pioneers in the West.
 They created one of the most prosperous cities in the West at the time in Nauvoo.
 They attempted it in Missouri, but an extermination order eventually forced them to Nauvoo.

 After much tribulation and misunderstanding, these people transformed a swamp called Commerce, Illinois into Nauvoo the Beautiful.
 Poverty-stricken but happy, these LDS Christians, saints, toiled mightily spiritually and physically to honor God as guaranteed by the Constitution of the United States.